 It’s best to visit the main temple early in the morning when it’s relatively less busy.
 Meenakshi Amman (Sri Meenakshi) temple is dedicated to Lord Shiva and his consort, Goddess Parvati.
 The temple forms the heart and lifeline of the 2500-year-old city of Madurai.
 The temple complex houses 14 magnificent Gopurams or towers including two golden Gopurams for the main deities.

-Day 8: Thanjavur
+Day 8: Chettinad

 After breakfast, we ride into the adjoining temple village, Thanjavur.
 The World Heritage–listed Brihadishwara Temple is the main highlight here with its large Maratha Palace complex.
 Thanjavur is dotted with beautiful living temples in the entire region and we head out with a guide to see the important ones.
 The village is also known for its bronze paintings that can be bought as souvenirs.

 Today is a classic ride where we pass through small villages and see plenty of rice fields on one side and the river Kaveri flowing on the other.